ergo-services/ergo/README.md

 ### Development and debugging ###

-There is a couple of options are already defined that you might want to use
+There are few of options already defined that you might want to use

-* -trace.node
+* -trace.ergo - enable extended debug info
-* -trace.dist
+* -trace.norecover - disable panic catching

 To enable Golang profiler just add `--tags debug` in your `go run` or `go build` like this: